ToyotaResearchInstitute/Outdoor_imu_bno055/README.md

 The BNO055 supports I2C and UART communication.
 This driver supports I2C only.
 If you are looking for a UART driver, see [this driver](https://github.com/mdrwiega/bosch_imu_driver) by [mdrwiega](https://github.com/mdrwiega) instead.

+For **ROS2** usage, follow the instructions in the ROS2 section below

 ## Parameters:

 * **device** -- the path to the i2c device.
 Default is /dev/i2c-1.
 Use i2cdetect in the i2c-tools package to find out which bus your IMU is on.